joemoose/dungeoneers.d20/docs/equipment.md

 Constraints are detrimental conditions your character endures, such as *Wounded* or *Frightened*.
 Constraints can result from failed attribute checks, baleful spells, or events in the narrative.

-Each constraint must be placed in a **body inventory slot**.
+Each constraint must be placed in an **inventory slot**.
 You can have multiple copies of the same constraint.
-An item must be dropped to make room if there aren’t enough inventory slots for a new constraint.

 Some constraints have additional adverse effects besides taking up body inventory slots.
 These effects apply as long as the constraint remains in your inventory.